akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/create-supplier.md

 # Use flat file imports

 You can use `CSV` or `XLSX` files to import suppliers.
-The expected header of your supplier import file is the following:
+The expected headers of your supplier import file are the following:
 * _code_: code of the supplier (required)
 * _name_: name of the supplier (required)
 * _supplier_contact_emails_: supplier referent email, separated by comas (required)